ws500981/InSTability/README.md

 Installation should take a few minutes on a typical workstation.

 ## Example

+This repository provides two examples using Leiden clustering on human dorsolateral prefrontal cortex (DLPFC) samples 151671 and 151673.

 The complete analysis can be run from the repository root: